Code-Institute-Submissions/BlackJack-1/README.md

 </div>

 ### Mobile
 Mobile version is recommended to be used on a landscape mode.
+The script 'pleaserotate.min.js' will ask users to rotate screens on certain devices.

 #### Title Screen and Main Game
 <div align="center">